paragonie/airship/README.md

 ## Customizing Your Airship

-Airship extensions come in three flavors ([detailed explanations](https://github.com/paragonie/airship-docs/blob/master/en-us/01-intro/1-Lingo-Jargon.md#airship-extension-types)):
+CMS Airship extensions come in three flavors ([detailed explanations](https://github.com/paragonie/airship-docs/blob/master/en-us/01-intro/1-Lingo-Jargon.md#airship-extension-types)):

-* **Cabins**: entire self-contained applications -- If you are developing a custom web application, you want to create your own Cabin.
+* **Cabins**: self-contained applications
 * **Gadgets**: alters the functionality of an existing Cabin (or of the Engine itself)
 * **Motifs**: alters the apperance of an existing Cabin